A short film

 To find Antarctica.

-An heroic adventure, one which should have bleached them into history.
+An heroic adventure, one which should have bleached them him history.
 Instead of obscurity.